uvacw/inca/doc/using_similarity_analysis.md

 - What the datefields of the two doctypes are (sourcedate, targetdate)

 Only for the soft cosine analysis:
 - For the soft cosine analysis you also have to supply a path to a pre-trained word2vec model.
 Help on how to do this can be found here: https://rare-technologies.com/word2vec-tutorial/.
-However, you can also download an existing model from here: ...
+However, you can also download an existing model from here: ... (path_to_model)

 In addition, you also have different options to customize:
 - You can add a threshold (for example 0.6).
-In this case, only source-target pairs whose similarity passes this threshold are saved in the resulting document.
+In this case, only source-target pairs whose similarity passes this threshold are saved in the resulting document (threshold).
 - You can add a date range.
-Then only documents within this date range are processed (you can supply either one or both)
+Then only documents within this date range are processed (you can supply either one or both).
+A date format is yyyy-MM-dd (from_time, to_time).
 - You can specifiy 'days_before' and 'days_after'.
 In this case, only target documents within this range around the source are compared to it &mdash; this is for example important if you assume that documents too far apart (e.g. a year) should not be compared for similarity (i.e. because influences between source and target are believed to be more short-term).
 As an important side-effect, you have far less comparisons in this case as you do not calculate similarities between documents where it does not make sense.
-In this case, each source gets its own index it is compared to &mdash; however, your resulting document will have the same information as before.
+In this case, each source gets its own index it is compared to &mdash; however, your resulting document will have the same information as before (days_before, days_after).
-- You can choose whether you want a csv file or a pandas dataframe (saved as pkl) as a result and can also specify the destination where it should be saved.
+- You can choose whether you want a csv file or a pandas dataframe (saved as pkl) as a result and can also specify the destination where it should be saved (destination).
-- For the cosine analysis you can also decide whether you want to calculate the cosine similarity, the levenshtein distance (number of deletions, insertions, or substitutions required to transform the source text into the target text) or both.
+- For the cosine analysis you can also decide whether you want to calculate the cosine similarity, the levenshtein distance (number of deletions, insertions, or substitutions required to transform the source text into the target text) or both (method).

 ## Example